axm6345/impulso_1/README.md

 1. title : Title of the article
 1. subtitle	: If available, subtitle for further emphasis on the article's theme
 1. tags	: associated tags which are covered in the article
-1. tag_links : links underlying the tags :zap:
+1. tag_links : links underlying the tags :green_circle:
 1. author	: list of writers
 1. h1_headers : List of first level headings
 1. h2_headers	: List of second level headings